crabada/crabada.github.io/stats.md

 ## Base stats
 There are 8 classes in total.
-A Crabada's base attributes are determined by it's class.
+A Crabada's base stats are determined by its class.

 |Class|HP|ATTACK|ARMOR|SPEED|CRITICAL|
 |--|--|--|--|--|--|